John51679/mnist-project/README.md

 # mnist-project
-A given University task to identify handwritten digits, using a neural network, fine-tuning it and then explore efficient solutions, by cutting as many inputs as possible while preserving accuracy, with the use of a genetic algorithm.
+This project was created as part of "Computational Intelligence" subject in Computer Engineering & Informatics Department (CEID) of University of Patras.The task was to identify handwritten digits, using a neural network, fine-tuning it and then explore efficient solutions, by cutting as many inputs as possible while preserving accuracy, with the use of a genetic algorithm.

 The project was implemented in Python.